cpapanicholas/Lucy-David-Zero/README.md

   To install this project, download the files and place them in your desired folder, then open them in vs code.

   ## Usage
-   Then open an intergrated terminal and type in no
+   Then open an intergrated terminal and type in node index.js

   ## Contributing
   undefined